Aubameyang scores first Premier League hat-trick as Arsenal captain passes 200 goals in Europe's top five leagues | Goal.com

 Given Aubameyang's general drought across the 2020-21 campaign to date, his hat-trick against Marcelo Bielsa's side will be a much-needed boost for both the player and his coach Mikel Arteta.

-Having been out of the Spaniard's side in recent weeks amid a leave of absence to help support his mother with a health issue, his performance marked an emphatic return to his best form ahead of Thursday's Europa League return.
+Having been out of the Spaniard's side in recent weeks, his performance marked an emphatic return to his best form ahead of Thursday's Europa League return.

 Arsenal will play Benfica in Rome, owing to Covid-19 protocols, and an in-form Aubameyang may be key to the club's hopes of ensuring continental football next season one way or another.